-SELF-TEST QUESTIONS 1.
-Discus s the fundamentals of Forensic Audit.
-What i the sar s the contemporary scenario of corporate frauds in India?
-How Forensic Audit is key to prevent me?
-3. What a are the various kinds of fraud?
+TEST YOURSELF 1.
+Discuss the fundamentals of Forensic Audit.
+2. What is the contemporary scenario of corporate frauds in India?
+How Forensic Audit is key to prevent the same?
+3. What are the various kinds of fraud?
 Discuss.
-4. Write a a short note on Directors' Responsibility.
+4. Write a short note on Directors' Responsibility.